fractastical/icombinators/README.md

 # Marius Buliga's Work on Interaction Combinators and Chemlambda

-A comprehensive documentation and implementation of Marius Buliga's research on graph rewriting systems, interaction combinators, and chemlambda artificial chemistry.
+A comprehensive documentation and **working implementation** of Marius Buliga's research on graph rewriting systems, interaction combinators, and chemlambda artificial chemistry.

 ## Overview